 How Fans Can Vote:

 - NBA.com voting page at NBA.com/vote: Fill out one full ballot per day (per day is defined as once every 24 hours) on NBA.com/vote from a desktop or mobile browser.
 Fans can select up to two guards and three frontcourt players from each conference when choosing starters.
 During the five “2-for-1 Days,” (Dec.
 31, Jan.
 4, Jan 11, Jan.
 12 and Jan 15) votes through this channel will be counted twice.

 - Facebook: Post the player’s first and last name along with the hashtag #NBAVOTE on your personal Facebook account.
 Each post may include only one player’s name.
 Fans may post votes for 10 unique players per day from Dec.
 25 – Jan.
 15.

 - Twitter: Tweet, retweet or reply with an NBA player’s first and last name or Twitter handle, along with the hashtag #NBAVOTE.
 Each tweet may include only one player’s name or handle.
 Fans may vote for 10 unique players per day from Dec.
 25- Jan.
 15.

 - Google Search: Search “NBA Vote All-Star” or “NBA Vote Team Name” and use respective voting cards to select teams and then players.
 Fans may submit votes for 10 unique players per day from Dec.
 25 – Jan.
 15.

-- Amazon Alexa: To vote via Amazon Alexa, the user must have an Alexa-enabled device and enable the “NBA All-Star” skill.
+- Amazon Alexa: To vote via Amazon Alexa, the user must have an Alexa-enabled device, and enable the “NBA All-Star” skill.
 To submit a vote, the user can open the skill with, “Alexa, open NBA All-Star,” and then request to vote for his or her player of choice.
 Voters can submit a maximum of one player name per request to Alexa.
 Users can submit votes for 10 unique players per Amazon account each day from Dec.
 25 – Jan 15.

 - Sina Weibo and Tencent: To vote on Sina Weibo (weibo.com), the user must have a Sina Weibo account.
 To vote on Sina Weibo, voters must visit China.NBA.com/vote, and select up to 10 players.
 To vote on Tencent NBA Community, the user must have a QQ account.
-To vote via Tencent NBA Community, voters must visit China.NBA.com/vote and select up to 10 players.
-During 2-for-1 Days, votes through Sina Weibo and Tencent are counted twice.
+To vote via Tencent NBA Community, voters must visit China.NBA.com/vote, and select up to 10 players.